Have you Considered Becoming a Fibromyalgia Blogger? How To Do It.

 Here’s my blog post process:

-1. Idea into Evernote
+1. Idea into Google Keep

 2. Flesh it out when I have the time and energy

-3. Load it into WordPress, format
+3. Load it into WordPress

-5. Set it to post
+6. Set it to post

-6. Share it on social media
+7. Share it on social media

 Please don’t think that because you can’t sit at the computer for hours and hours that your story shouldn’t be heard.
 I’d like to hear your story.

-It was only as the Low Dose Naltrexone started helping at the end of last year that I was able to start making my images myself (on Canva), put my book together, create templates and open my Etsy store.
-Even now it is a constant cost vs benefit analysis as to where to expend my energy: content creation, learning about marketing ideas and utilising Pinterest properly, posting on Pinterest, coordinating my Facebook group, etc etc. I just put one foot in front of the other and do what I can when I can.
+Even now it is a constant cost vs benefit analysis as to where to expend my energy: content creation, learning about marketing ideas and utilising Pinterest properly, posting on Pinterest, coordinating my Facebook group, etc. etc. I just put one foot in front of the other and do what I can when I can.

 Below are the resources I have created, in the order that I created them.